woodard/libabigail/doc/manuals/abidw.rst

     This is a debugging and sanity check option.

+    *  ``--debug-abidiff``

+    Same as ``--abidiff`` but in debug mode.
+In this mode, error messages are emitted for types which fail type canonicalization.

+    This is an optional debugging and sanity check option.
+To enable it the libabigail package needs to be configured with the --enable-debug-self-comparison option.

   *  ``--annotate``

     Annotate the ABIXML output with comments above most elements.
 The